Living in Glasgow

 Is Glasgow a good place to live?

-What schools are in Glasgow?
+What are the schools in Glasgow like?

-What is the transport like in Glasgow?
+What is the average house price in Glasgow?

 Where does this data come from?